varvarigos/LitBench/docs/tasks/influential_papers.md

 Number of papers to consider: 3
 ```

-This formatted prompt is then used as input for the model to generate a ranked list of the most influential papers.
+This formatted prompt is then used as input to the model to generate a ranked list of the most influential papers.

 ### **Example Output**
 ```